The Race - A Golden Ticket Event!

 The 4.167 mile trail loop has approximately 450 feet of climbing, is 2/3 technical single track, 1/3 moderate walking/hiking path and a few hundred yards of pavement.
 There are bathrooms along the course in addition to those at the start/finish.
 The 4.167 mile night loop has approximately 250 feet of climbing on a paved road within the park, closed to traffic after 10pm.

+Every participant gets the coveted hat or headband as you choose, plus a cool logo mug.
 The ultra "last runner standing" will receive a Golden Ticket paid up entry to the 2021 Big Dog's Backyard Ultra and domestic travel to and from the event.

 The male and female ultra-runner to complete the most laps in late 70's running gear will receive $100.